lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- Emergency mode MUST NOT be active.
+- Emergency Mode MUST NOT be active.
 - The proposal MUST be already submitted & scheduled for execution.
+- The proposal MUST NOT have been cancelled.
 - `EmergencyProtectedTimelock.MIN_EXECUTION_DELAY` MUST have elapsed since the proposal’s submission.
-- The emergency protection delay MUST already elapse since the moment the proposal was scheduled.
+- The `afterScheduleDelay` MUST have elapsed since the moment the proposal was scheduled.

 ---